 - Meet individually or in a group session with a career counselor

-- Meet at least twice each semester with a transfer counselor (for students intending to transfer to a four-year college)
+- Meet with the transfer counselor (for students intending to transfer to a four-year college)

-- Attend all assigned student events (up to two per semester) which may include Engineering Speaker Day, Pizza with the President, transfer or job fairs, or lunchtime concerts
+- Attend assigned student events which may include Engineering Speaker Day, Pizza with the President, transfer or job fairs etc.

 Questions?
 Contact Alysha Putnam, email@example.com.